MicroEJ/docs/VEEWear/Android/createProject.rst

       Assuming that the Wear OS application declares a watch face service in the ``AndroidManifest.xml``:

-      - Open the corresponding activity Java/Kotlin file.
+      - Open the corresponding watch face service Java/Kotlin file.
       - Make ``MicroEJWatchFaceService`` the superclass of this class.
       - Override the method ``getApplicationMainClass()`` and make it return the Full Qualified Name of the main class of the MicroEJ Application.